 - shortness of breath

-- chest pain around the breast bone
+- chest pain around your breastbone

-Skin symptoms may include:
+Skin symptoms can include:

-Nervous system symptoms may include:
+Nervous system symptoms can include:

-Eye symptoms may include:
+Eye symptoms can include:

 - check for skin bumps or a rash